mttmantovani/thesis-pandoc-markdown/source/preface.md

-I would like to appreciate here the hospitality received from Prof. Dr. Andrew Armour at the University of Nottingham, during my visits in February 2017 and February 2019, that led to the development of the results presented in Chs. @sec:qdlaser and @sec:jjcavity.
+I would like to appreciate here the hospitality received from Prof. Dr. Andrew Armour at the University of Nottingham, during my visits in February 2017 and February 2019, that led to the development of the results presented in Chs. -@sec:qdlaser and -@sec:jjcavity.
 <!-- Furthermore, I acknowledge the hospitality received in the Équipe Cohérence
 Quantique at Institut Néel in Grenoble during my visit in September 2017 within a collaboration with the experimental group of